uxa/CS445-Final-Project/README.md

 - U-net with cat images - 78.74 %
 - U-net with dog images - 80.27 %

 *NOTE: Image pre-processing, training and model design is available in the notebook `TrainModel.ipynb`.
-Training can take several hours based on the system configuration.*
+Training can take several hours based on the system configuration.
+Due to the size of the data and trained models, this data is not included in the workspace.
+Please refer to dowonload links section below.*

 This program provides an API to access the trained models.
 User has the option to pick any of the 4 models to predict results for images for a single file, a directory of images or a URL that points to the image.